-- 1. The CIRCLE Progress Monitoring Pre-K Assessment (valid and reliable assessment) is an ongoing assessment of the child's abilities and is used continuously to evaluate the child's progress. - 2.
+- 1. The CIRCLE/Frog Street AIM Assessment (valid and reliable assessment) is an ongoing assessment of the child's abilities and is used continuously to evaluate the child's progress. - 2.
 Lesson plans are developed according to the skill or concepts yet to be achieved. - 3.
-The CIRCLE Assessment is based on objectives that include predictors of school success and are aligned with the Head Start Early Learning Outcomes Framework and the State Pre-k Guidelines.
+The CIRCLE /Frog Street AIM Assessment is based on objectives that include predictors of school success and are aligned with the Head Start Early Learning Outcomes Framework and the State Pre-K Guidelines.
 These objectives are the heart of the system.
 Teachers use them to focus their observations as they gather information to make classroom decisions. - 4.
-The portfolio contains anecdotal notes, child creative materials, ESI Parent Questionnaire, Bus Safety curriculum, and etc. The portfolio is followed and planned by a portfolio timeline. - A. The portfolio is kept in the classroom, which includes samples of the child's drawings, writings and self portraits are kept on a continuous basis.
-(2-3 times per month) - B. Additionally, it is taken on Home Visits. - C.The portfolio material is sent home to the parents at the close of the school year.
-This material can also be used in transitioning children to kindergarten if the parent chooses too. - 5.
+The portfolio contains anecdotal notes, child creative materials, Ages & Stages Parent Questionnaire, Bus Safety curriculum, and etc. The portfolio is followed and planned by a portfolio timeline.
+(Early Head Start) - A. The portfolio is kept in the classroom, which includes samples of the child's drawings, writings and self portraits are kept on a continuous basis.
+(2-3 times per month) (Early Head Start) - B. Additionally, it is taken on Home Visits.
+(Early Head Start) - C. The portfolio material is sent home to the parents at the close of the school year.
+(Early Head Start) - 5.
 Parents / Guardians have access to their child's portfolio. - 6.
 Confidentiality must be maintained. - 7.
-The CIRCLE Assessment is to be completed through observations and electronic assessments.
+The CIRCLE /Frog Assessment is to be completed through observations and electronic assessments.
 Data is collected three times per year. - 8.
-Anecdotal notes are kept on a weekly basis. - A. Anecdotal notes consist of written records of the child's observed daily activities.
+Anecdotal notes are kept on a weekly basis.
+(Early Head Start) - A. Anecdotal notes consist of written records of the child's observed daily activities.
+(Early Head Start) - B. CIRCLE/Frog Street Assessment Checkpoints are done three times a year on each child.
+(Progress Reports are to be discussed during Parent Teacher Conferences and Home Visits.
+The parent / guardian also has an opportunity

-- B. Statements of the child written by an adult (language samples). - C.CIRCLE Assessment Checkpoints are done three times a year on each child.
-(Progress Reports are to be discussed during Parent Teacher Conferences and Home Visits. - D. The parent / guardian also have an opportunity to make any notations of the child's development, progress, and/or comments. - 9.
-The CIRCLE is broken down into areas of skill development. - A. The teacher will use these areas when planning for the child.
+- to make any notations of the child's development, progress, and/or comments. - 9.
+The CIRCLE/Frog Street Assessment is broken down into areas of skill development. - A. The teacher will use these areas when planning for the child.
 IEP's will also be discussed during the Home Visit.

-DEVELOPMENTAL SCREENING

-(ESI SCREENING & AGES AND STAGES)
+DEVELOPMENTAL SCREENING (SPEED DIAL-4 & AGES AND STAGES)

-- 1. ESI Screening is an individually administered developmental screening test designed to screen young children ages 3.0 through 5.0. - 2.
+- 1. Dial 4 Screening is an individually administered developmental screening test designed to screen young children ages 2:6 through 5:11. - 2.
 New children are tested within the first 45 days of the child's entry of the program. - 3.
 The results of the screening are used for the teacher to begin individual planning for each child. - 4.
-The Parent Questionnaire is a major component of the ESI-P screening. - 5.
-The results of the screening are given to the parents during the Parent / Teacher Conference or Home Visit. - Ages and Stages is a developmental screener that is filled out by parents and will be discussed during the first parent teacher conference.
+The results of the screening are given to the parents during the Parent / Teacher Conference or Home Visit. - 5.
+If a child is found to have a potential delay re-screens are done within 4-6 weeks after the initial screening. - Ages and Stages is a developmental screener that is filled out by parents and will be discussed during the first parent teacher conference.
 (See Disabilities/ Mental Health)